doctorserious/Sortiq-demo/README.md

 Waste sorting education app made initially to be used in Oulu, Finland, but with the option of expanding to the rest of Finland later.

 Overview
-SortIQ is an interactive mobile web app that helps people learn proper waste sorting through gamified experiences and an AI-powered scanner It provides practical guidance for everyday recycling decisions.
+SortIQ is an interactive mobile web app that helps people learn proper waste sorting through gamified experiences and an AI-powered scanner.
+It provides practical guidance for everyday recycling decisions.

 Link
 https://doctorserious.github.io/Sortiq-demo/